 Suppose you’ve done some prep work and go into the test with some degree of confidence, but when your test scores come back, there’s room for improvement.
 Don’t sweat it.
 This is actually the case with most students after their first SAT.
-In fact, most students end up taking the SAT more than once.
-And with good reason: a study from 1998 revealed that the greatest score gains were achieved between the first and second SAT tests taken by students, with lower-scoring students achieving greater gains.
+In fact, most students end up taking it more than once.
+And with good reason: a study from 1998 revealed that the greatest score gains were achieved between the first and second tests taken by students, with lower-scoring students achieving greater gains.

 If you’re looking to improve your SAT scores, this is the post for you.
-Here, we’ll outline our top ten ways that you can improve your SAT scores.
+Here, we’ll outline our top ten ways that you can improve your results.
 Read on to learn them all.

 In an ideal world, as soon as you’re done taking the SAT and your materials have been collected by the test proctor, you begin to write as much down as you remember from the test.
 Take notes on what confused you, questions that you found difficult, and concepts or sections that were harder than you anticipated.
 These notes will help to guide your future studying and, along with your score report, will become an important tool in understanding where to improve.

 But don’t worry, if your test is over and you didn’t write anything down afterwards, it isn’t too late.
 Set aside some time to think carefully about the test that you took, and see if you can recall any of the specifics from above.
 Do you remember a question that was so hard you didn’t even know where to start?
 Do you remember which sections of the test felt easy and which felt difficult?
 Were there sections that seemed completely foreign?
 It’s never too late to think back to the test and recall as much as you can.

 2. Interpret Your Score Report